Business car leasing versus buying

 - Cash Purchase

-How does a Hire Purchase work?
+How does Hire Purchase work?

-How does a Cash Purchase work?
+How does Cash Purchase work?

 What are the advantages of buying a car through a business?

-- You own the cars
+- You own the car(s) outright.

 What are the disadvantages of buying a car for business?

 With the positives come the negatives, so we need to make sure you’re aware of the disadvantages of buying a car for your business in order for you to make an informed decision.

 - Depreciation is something you need to think about.
 It’s the biggest disadvantage when you purchase a vehicle whether for yourself or your business